itchio/boar/README.md

 ## License

-Licensed under MIT License, see `LICENSE` for details.
+boar's code itself is under MIT License, see `LICENSE` for details.

+However:

+  * `szextractor` uses 7-zip, which is licensed under LGPL and BSD 3-clause, see <https://www.7-zip.org/>
+  * `rarextractor` uses dmc_unrar, which has LGPL and BSD clauses, see <https://github.com/DrMcCoy/dmc_unrar>